RoBOPPics/BB/_pages/app-man-coreController.md

 Delay will delay the beginning of the playing of a Drill or Pattern by 15 seconds each time it is pressed.
 Press twice for a 30 second delay, three times for 45 seconds, etc.

-Locate is used for calibrating the Location system before beginning a training session on an unfamiliar court.
+Navigate is used for calibrating the Navigation system before beginning a training session on an unfamiliar court.

 Pressing Reload will present you with three ball reloading options: Zone Control Sweep, Back Court Sweep and Ball Search Sweep.